Lion Fight Muay Thai Best Kept Secret

 Cyborg took the Muay Thai expert 5 hard rounds, losing a decision in an absolutely epic contest that, amazingly, you can watch for free on YouTube.
 Amazingly, despite being the most dangerous striker with breasts since Roy Nelson, Baars has only managed to put together a 1-3 run in her MMA career.

 She has though remained imperious and a lot more active in the art of 8 limbs, fighting twice in 2015, twice in 2016 and making her 2017 bow recently for Bellator Kickboxing to move to 41-0-3 in her career.

 Tiffany Van Soest ‘Time Bomb’

-But I digress, moving on from one bad bitch to another, the 2nd fighter that caught my interest was Tiffany ‘Time Bomb’ Van Soest.
-Timebomb first appeared on the horizon many years ago, when she defeated London’s very own combat sport stalwart Alexis Rufus with a brutal 4th round KO.
+But I digress, moving on from one bad woman to another, the 2nd fighter that caught my interest was Tiffany ‘Time Bomb’ Van Soest.
+Timebomb first appeared on the horizon many years ago, when she defeated London’s very own combat sport stalwart, Alexis Rufus, with a brutal 4th round KO.